 First, Identify What Your Audience Wants from Your Presentation

-Before we get into the "How to" of the introduction before the speech, though, let's talk about the purpose.
+Before we get into the “How to” of the introduction before the speech, though, let’s talk about the purpose.
 The main purpose of the introduction is to build rapport with your audience and to let them know some of your credentials.
 In addition, you also want to get the audience to pay attention to you.
-This can sometimes be a very difficult because, let's face it, most people who are sitting in a given meeting, don't really want to be there.
-So, if the speaker just stands up and brags about how great he is, he will likely turn off the audience right away.
+This can sometimes be very difficult because let’s face it.
+Most people who are sitting in a given meeting, don’t really want to be there.
+So, if the speaker just stands up and brags about how great he is, he will likely turn the audience off.

 So, before you design your introduction, think about what your audience wants from your presentation.
 Why do they want to spend their valuable time listening to you?
 Are going to waste their time?
 Or, are you going to provide them with something valuable?

-For instance, I have an expertise in a number of different areas.
-I'm a public speaking coach, a keynote speaker, a best selling author, a search engine optimization specialist, and a popular podcaster.
-However, if I delivered that sentence to any audience, the most likely reaction would be, "So what?"
-That sentence doesn't answer any of the above questions.
-The statement is also really "me-focused" not "audience-focused."
+For instance, I have expertise in a number of different areas.
+I’m a public speaking coach, a keynote speaker, a best-selling author, a search engine optimization specialist, and a popular podcaster.
+However, if I delivered that sentence to any audience, the most likely reaction would be, “So what?”
+That sentence doesn’t answer any of the above questions.
+The statement is also really “me-focused” not “audience-focused.”

-So, when I start to design my self-introduction, I'm likely going to focus on just the area of expertise related to my topic.
-I'm then going to answer the questions above about that particular topic.
+So, when I start to design my self-introduction, I want to focus just on the area of expertise related to my topic.
+I’m then going to answer the questions above about that particular topic.
 Once you have these answers, set them aside for a second.
 They will be important later.

 Step #1: Start with your name and company (or organization).

 This one is easy.
-Just tell your audience your name and what organization that you are representing.
-If your organization is not a well-known brand name, you might add a short clarifying description, though.
-For instance, most people outside of the training industry have never heard of The Leader's Institute ®.
-So, my step #1 might sound something like...
+Just tell your audience your name and the organization that you are representing.
+If your organization is not a well-known brand name, you might add a short clarifying description.
+For instance, most people outside of the training industry have never heard of The Leader’s Institute ®.
+So, my step #1 might sound something like…

 Hi, I’m Doug Staneart with The Leader’s Institute ®, an international leadership development company…